nathanpedretti/cspaces/labs.md

 ![Waiting for approval](./images/spaces79.png?raw=true "Waiting for approval")
 ![Accept read-write](./images/spaces80.png?raw=true "Accept read-write")

 9. At this point, you should have a new VS Code web session that is connected to your codespace.
+If not, you may need to sign in.

 ![New code session](./images/spaces81.png?raw=true "New code session")